 Wherever you watch – whether it’s up front or in the way back – you’re sure to see a spectacular lineup of boisterous marching bands, celebrities atop colorful floats, the Rockettes, and clowns of all kinds… so many clowns!
-And then of course, there’s the procession of larger than life pop culture-inspired balloons that this parade is known for.
-From long-time favorites like Snoopy and Hello Kitty to new additions like Joy from Inside Out and Junior from Storks, this spectacle of Americana is what your kids will remember most.
-It’s all topped off with Santa’s arrival at the end of the parade!
+And then of course, there’s the procession of larger-than-life, pop culture-inspired balloons that this parade is known for.
+It’s all topped off with Santa’s arrival at the end.

 Not into standing out in the cold?
 Keep reading…

 Photo courtesy: Warwick New York

 Where to stay?

 The only thing that isn’t family-friendly about this iconic event is that you need to arrive at the crack of dawn to stake out your spot along the parade route.
 That, and it can be very cold (or rainy).
 And there are no bathrooms.
 For these and many other reasons, you may want to consider splurging on a hotel room with a view of the parade.

 While you often have to book nearly a year in advance, some hotels tell us that there’s still availability… if you’re willing to shell out a pretty penny.
 Many rooms will cost more than three times the normal rate and require minimum stays.

 Here’s your list of options for hotels on the parade route:

 Full disclosure: When you book using this link, KidTripster gets some coffee money from Tripbound at no additional cost to you.
 Just wanted you to know!